Chart Color Schemes

 Anna Bay lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Anna Bay's population, as of November 2025, is approximately 6,817 people.
-This figure represents an increase of 368 individuals since the 2021 Census, which recorded a population of 6,449.
-The growth is inferred from ABS data showing an estimated resident population of 6,791 in June 2024 and the addition of 138 validated new addresses post-Census date.
-This results in a population density ratio of around 100 persons per square kilometer, offering significant space per person and potential for further development.
-Anna Bay's growth rate of 5.7% since the 2021 Census exceeded both the non-metro area (5.1%) and its SA3 region, positioning it as a growth leader in the area.
+Anna Bay's population was approximately 6,817 as of November 2025.
+This figure represents an increase of 368 people since the 2021 Census, which reported a population of 6,449.
+The change is inferred from the estimated resident population of 6,791 in June 2024 and an additional 138 validated new addresses since the Census date.
+This results in a population density ratio of 100 persons per square kilometer.
+Anna Bay's growth rate of 5.7% since the 2021 census exceeded both the non-metro area (5.1%) and the SA3 area, indicating it as a growth leader in the region.
 Interstate migration contributed approximately 76.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Anna Bay is forecasted to experience significant population growth, with an expected increase of 2,346 persons by 2041.
-This reflects a total increase of 34.0% over the 17-year period, using the latest annual ERP population numbers.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Anna Bay is forecasted to experience significant population growth, with an expected increase of 2,346 persons by 2041, reflecting a total increase of 34.0% over the 17-year period.

 Frequently Asked Questions - Population